 On July 8, 2010, the Company entered into an option agreement, amended on July 5, 2011, to purchase certain mineral claims that included surface rights located in Boise County, Idaho.
-These patent mineral claims are contiguous to and provide access to the CuMo Project.
 To maintain the option in good standing, the Company was required to make option payments of US\$1,200,000.
-These payments have been completed and the Company has obtained title to the Boise property, which becomes part of the overall CuMo Project.